Ed McLaughlin Athletics

 Alma Mater: Concordia University, Nebraska

-McLaughlin has tutored 12 individual national champions, 140 individual national qualifiers, 128 All-Americans, 48 GPAC champions and 20 national champion runner-ups.
-National titles have been captured by Zach Lurz (four times in the shot put), Liz King (2016 hammer, 2014 javelin), Cody Boellstorff (2015/2017 hammer, 2016/2017 weight) and Josh Slechta (2015 weight throw).
+McLaughlin has tutored 14 individual national champions, 165 individual national qualifiers, 138 All-Americans, 50 GPAC champions and 21 national champion runner-ups.
+National titles have been captured by Samantha Liermann (2017 shot put, 2018 shot put), Adrianna Shaw (2018 discus), Zach Lurz (four times in the shot put), Liz King (2016 hammer, 2014 javelin), Cody Boellstorff (2015/2017 hammer, 2016/2017 weight) and Josh Slechta (2015 weight throw).
 In addition, school throwing records have been broken 30 times in McLaughlin's tenure as coach.
 In 2016, McLaughlin swept NAIA Midwest Region men's and women's assistant coach of the year honors for both indoor and outdoor and garnered USTFCCCA NAIA national assistant coach of the year honors for indoor men and for outdoor men and women.
 In 2017, he was awarded USTFCCA NAIA regional outdoor assistant coach honors for both men and women, and was named the USTFCCA NAIA women's outdoor assistant coach of the year.

 On the women's side, a trio of throwers took over the reins from King.
 Kali Robb, Tricia Svoboda and Samantha Liermann, garnered numerous awards.
 Robb finishes as one of the most decorated female throwers in school history, collecting 10 All-Americans, three national runner-up finishes, four GPAC titles and thre NAIA national field athlete of the week awards.
 She is also No. 2 all time in school history I the shot put and No. 5 in the discus.
 Svoboda, was a four-time All-American in javelin and discus (national champion runner up in 2016) and a national qualifying hammer and weight thrower.
 She also won the GPAC title in discus.
-Liermann, a sophomore in 2017, is already a four-time All-American and the 2017 outdoor national champion in the shot put.
+Liermann, a junior in 2018, is a seven-time All-American and the 2017 outdoor and 2018 indoor national champion in the shot put.

 McLaughlin was a four-year letter winner in both football and track at Concordia.
 He was the NIAC shot put champion in 1996, a six-time competitor in the NAIA Championship meet and he broke the school record in discus as a freshman.